November Lawn & Landscape Tips

 IMG_9738 (1).jpeg

-Lawn Mowing – Warm season lawns, bermuda and zoysia, most likely have had their last mowing or will very soon.
-But, cool season lawns, fescue and rye, will continue to grow and flourish.
+Warm season lawns, bermuda and zoysia, most likely have had their last mowing or will very soon.
+Do not scalp warm season turf to end the growing season.
+Cool season lawns, fescue and rye, will continue to grow and flourish.
 Continue to mow fescue and rye on a regular schedule.
-The best height to maintain your cool season lawn in the fall is 3” to 3 ½”.
+The best height to maintain your cool season lawn in the fall is 2.5” to 3”.

 A common appearance of bermuda lawns is a spotty pattern after a heavy frost.